bgord/knowledge/README.md

 - preact link active classname doesn't work
 - Setup component library
 - #3 rule of hooks validation error in React component libraries
+- Types for CSS properties/styles
+- Context with generic types

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?